syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 Authentication
 --------------

-By default, administrative interface is visible to everyone, as Flask-Admin does not make any assumptions about authentication system you're using.
+By default, administrative interface is visible to everyone, as Flask-SuperAdmin does not make any assumptions about authentication system you're using.

 If you want to control who can access administrative views and who can not, derive from the